-At Snowsfields we have a group of children who help support the delivery and development of ICT within the School.
-Since their introduction at Snowsfields in 2012, they have worked hard to improve not only their own subject knowledge but that of other pupils within the school.
+At Snowsfields we have a group of children who help support the delivery and development of STEM within the School.
 They are always on hand to support in lessons and at times run lunch clubs for children across the Key Stages.
-During Digital Leader meetings, the children are given the opportunity to try out new technology and software before it is introduced to the school, and are subsequently consulted as to whether it would fit within our curriculum.
+During STEM Leader meetings, the children are given the opportunity to try out new technology and software before it is introduced to the school, and are subsequently consulted as to whether it would fit within our curriculum.
+They will also help shape how Science and Maths is taught in our school.
 We believe it is important to take in and understand the views of the children as it is ultimately them who will gain and benefit the most from what we choose to introduce.

 Our Sports Leaders have a passion for sports as well as healthy choices.
 They attend meetings to discuss sport and health, reporting on ideas and suggestions from their peers.
 They encourage others to make healthy choices at lunchtime.
 The Sports Leaders also support children to be active in the playground as well as helping to collect playtime equipment and keeping the resources tidy.
 In the summer term they will assist in organising Health Week and will be helping with relevant assemblies.
 Our Sports Leaders are raising the profile of sport and healthy living throughout the school.

-This year, Snowsfields Primary School held interviews for Science Leaders.
-Many pupils with a passion for Science applied for the roles and after interviews were held, four pupils were appointed.
-Alongside promoting Science amongst their peers, they will help shape how Science is taught in our school.
-They will attend regular meetings with members of staff and liaise with teachers, giving feedback from pupils about Science lessons.
-They will also help to plan assemblies and deliver them to the rest of the school.
+This year, Snowsfields Primary School held interviews for Creative Arts Leaders.
+Many pupils with a passion for the arts applied for the roles and after interviews were held, four pupils were appointed.
+Alongside promoting the Arts amongst their peers, they will help shape our creative curriculum.
+They will attend regular meetings with members of staff and also help to plan assemblies and deliver them to the rest of the school.